OpenEvalProject/evals/manuscripts/elife-35335/v2/manuscript.md

 ## Abstract

-10.7554/eLife.35335.001 The HIV capsid is semipermeable and covered in electropositive pores that are essential for viral DNA synthesis and infection.
-Here, we show that these pores bind the abundant cellular polyanion IP 6 , transforming viral stability from minutes to hours and allowing newly synthesised DNA to accumulate inside the capsid.
-An arginine ring within the pore coordinates IP 6 , which strengthens capsid hexamers by almost 10°C. Single molecule measurements demonstrate that this renders native HIV capsids highly stable and protected from spontaneous collapse.
-Moreover, encapsidated reverse transcription assays reveal that, once stabilised by IP 6 , the accumulation of new viral DNA inside the capsid increases >100 fold.
-Remarkably, isotopic labelling of inositol in virus-producing cells reveals that HIV selectively packages over 300 IP 6 molecules per infectious virion.
-We propose that HIV recruits IP 6 to regulate capsid stability and uncoating, analogous to picornavirus pocket factors.
-HIV-1/IP 6 /capsid/co-factor/reverse transcription.
+The HIV capsid is semipermeable and covered in electropositive pores that are essential for viral DNA synthesis and infection.
+Here, we show that these pores bind the abundant cellular polyanion IP6, transforming viral stability from minutes to hours and allowing newly synthesised DNA to accumulate inside the capsid.
+An arginine ring within the pore coordinates IP6, which strengthens capsid hexamers by almost 10°C. Single molecule measurements demonstrate that this renders native HIV capsids highly stable and protected from spontaneous collapse.
+Moreover, encapsidated reverse transcription assays reveal that, once stabilised by IP6, the accumulation of new viral DNA inside the capsid increases >100 fold.
+Remarkably, isotopic labelling of inositol in virus-producing cells reveals that HIV selectively packages over 300 IP6 molecules per infectious virion.
+We propose that HIV recruits IP6 to regulate capsid stability and uncoating, analogous to picornavirus pocket factors.
+HIV-1/IP6/capsid/co-factor/reverse transcription.

 ## Introduction